f4-u57/f4-u57.github.io/_posts/2025-10-19-polygod-writeup.md

 Host: localhost\r\n
 Content-Length: [BODY_LENTH]\r\n
 \r\n
-[NOP_SLED][STAGE3]
+[NOPS_SLED][STAGE3]
 ```

-The above follows the structure of a HTTP POST request so that the request body, which do not have any constraints, can be included in the request and used for Stage 3.
+The above follows the structure of a HTTP POST request so that the request body, which do not have any constraints, can include Stage 3.

-For Stag 3, I am overwriting the `index.html` with the `flag.txt`, then visiting the website.
+For Stage 3, I overwrote the `index.html` with the `flag.txt`, then visiting the website.

 Looking back now, I could have just done `cat /flag.txt` instead because `socat` will pipe the output of `polygod` back to the connection.